Until now, they've been a concept limited to sci-fi movies but a number of companies are building flying cars - including Rolls-Royce, Uber and Airbus

 Once a distant sci-fi dream most likely to be found in Hollywood movies, these futuristic vehicles could be the next big trend in the hybrid worlds of aviation and automotive.

 As early as 2020, commuters could be able to fly from their homes to the supermarket by driving flying cars, either in the front seat of their own vehicle or by riding the high life in taxis.

 The electric vertical take-off and landing (EVTOL) concept, first mooted in the US by space agency Nasa in 2001, has now caught on and there’s a race among numerous large and small businesses to get the first road-worthy vehicle in the sky.

 Here’s a list of the companies working on bringing flying cars to a driveway near you.

-Rolls-Royce‘s flying taxi, unveiled today, could carry up to five people at a speed of about 250mph for distances of an estimated 500 miles.
+Rolls-Royce‘s flying taxi, unveiled at the Farnborough International Airshow in July last year, could carry up to five people at a speed of about 250mph for distances of an estimated 500 miles.

 The firm aims for the design to be adapted for personal and public transport, as well as logistics and military applications.